emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * P_MAX = A_MAX = min(2<sup>131 - tag_length</sup>, 2<sup>36</sup> - 48)

 This implies that the worst-case forgery probability is bounded by ≈ 1 / 2<sup>tag_length</sup> for all permitted plaintext and associated data lengths {{Nyberg}}.
-Protocols employing GCM-SST MAY impose stricter limits on P_MAX and A_MAX.

 Like {{RFC5116}}, AES-GCM-SST and Rijndael-GCM-SST require a fixed nonce length (N_MIN = N_MAX): 96 bits for AES-GCM-SST and 224 bits for Rijndael-GCM-SST.

 The V_MAX constraint ensures that the Bernstein bound factor satisfies δ ≈ 1 for AES-GCM-SST in protocols where P_MAX + A_MAX ≈ 2<sup>16</sup>, such as QUIC {{RFC9000}}, and always δ ≈ 1 for Rijndael-GCM-SST.
 In addition to bounding δ, the Q_MAX constraint establishes a minimum complexity for distinguishing attacks and an upper bound on the fraction of plaintext bits recoverable by an attacker.
 Since encryption and decryption queries play equivalent roles in the Bernstein bound factor δ, it follows that Q_MAX ≤ V_MAX.
-Protocols employing GCM-SST MAY impose stricter limits on Q_MAX and V_MAX.

-Protocols using AES-GCM-SST MUST enforce stricter limits on P_MAX, A_MAX, Q_MAX, and/or V_MAX sufficient to ensure:
+All protocols employing GCM-SST MAY impose stricter limits on P_MAX, A_MAX, Q_MAX, and V_MAX than those specified here.
+Protocols using AES-GCM-SST MUST enforce limits sufficient to ensure:

 {: style=""}
 * Q_MAX ⋅ P_MAX ⪅ 2<sup>63</sup>